Large-Area Balloon-Borne Polarized Gamma Ray Observer

 With fitting

-Fit for fast shaper output based on three sample
+Fit for fast shaper output based on three sample points.

 w/o fitting